 You may not want your child to talk to strangers on their channel, but interaction is something YouTube takes as a positive signal.
 "Liking" comments only takes a few seconds, as does pinning a top comment.

 Upload videos regularly

-YouTube channels that post more than once a week perform much better.
+YouTube channels posting more than once a week perform much better.
 If possible, post a video to YouTube three or more times per week, especially if you're starting out and trying to build an audience.